Personal life of Lindsay Lohan: Sexuality

-Substance abuse
+Substance use

-By the age of 21, Lohan started to attend Alcoholics Anonymous meetings, and had become a prominent fixture of the Los Angeles late-night scene, where alcohol and other drugs were often present and on hand for her.
+By the age of 21, Lohan had become a prominent fixture of the Los Angeles late-night scene, where alcohol and other drugs were often present and on hand for her.
 By 2007, her lifestyle had "caught up" with her, she once noted, as she started to receive more attention for her late-night persona than for her film work, and faced the beginning of what would be a long series of run-ins with the law.
 She described herself as an "addict" in her 2014 interview with Oprah Winfrey, stating that alcohol was a gateway drug to other things for her.
 She also admitted to using cocaine "10 to 15 times", explaining that it "allowed [her] to drink more".

 Her January 2007 admittance into a rehab center marked the first of six court-ordered rehab stints in a span of six years; she had spent over 250 days in rehabilitation by 2014.
 In January 2007, Lohan admitted herself to the Wonderland Center rehabilitation facility for a 30-day stay.
 In May, she entered the Promises Treatment Center rehabilitation facility where she stayed for 45 days.
 In July, she entered the Cirque Lodge Treatment Center in Sundance, Utah for a third stint at rehabilitation in the year, staying for three months until her discharge in October.
 In August 2010, Lohan entered an inpatient rehabilitation facility, from where she was released after only 23 days, and in October, she entered the Betty Ford Center, a drug and alcohol treatment center, where she remained on court order for three months until early January 2011.
 Between May and July 2013, Lohan spent 90 days in rehabilitation at the Cliffside Malibu treatment facility.